 Can I Get Worms From My Dog Sleeping in My Bed?

-Technically you could get worms from your dog sleeping in your bed since many worms infesting dogs are zoonotic however the chances are very low.
+Technically you could get worms from your dog sleeping in your bed since many worms infesting dogs are zoonotic but the chances are very low.

 Firstly, you can’t get worms from your dog directly.